How to become an Operator

 token faucet on the Streamr Discord.

-Spin up a Streamr node using this guide.
+Spin up a Streamr node using the How to run a Streamr node guide.

-Step 3: Pair your node with your Operator contract
+Step 3: Pair your Operator to your Streamr Nodeβ

 - Replace